adivish31/adivish31/README.md

 ---

 ## 📌 What I’m Currently Working On
-- Ss
+-  **StackSync** — A high-performance knowledge aggregation engine utilizing vector embeddings for semantic data retrieval across distributed sources
-- 🌱 Building **AI-powered products** in hiring, sustainability & forecasting
+-  **GitRewind** — A low-level version control utility designed for the algorithmic reconstruction and normalization of repository metadata
-- ⚡ Developing **scalable full-stack applications** with clean architecture
+-  **ResQ AI** — An event-driven coordination platform leveraging geospatial analytics for dynamic resource allocation in high-latency environments   with clean architecture

 ---